 crimes of the powerful; political economies of justice systems; carceral studies; race and justice; food systems

-His scholarship appears in Criminology & Public Policy; Critical Criminology; Crime, Law and Social Change; Journal of Criminal Law and Criminology; International Journal for Crime, Justice and Social Democracy; Journal of Psychoactive Drugs; the Journal of Qualitative Criminal Justice and Criminology; Race and Justice; and Carolina Academic Press.
+Additional works appear in Criminology & Public Policy; Critical Criminology; Crime, Law and Social Change; Journal of Criminal Law and Criminology; International Journal for Crime, Justice and Social Democracy; Journal of Psychoactive Drugs; the Journal of Qualitative Criminal Justice and Criminology; Race and Justice; among other refereed and public outlets.

 2020* León, Kenneth Sebastian.
 2020.
 Corrupt Capital – Alcohol, Nightlife, and Crimes of the Powerful.
 Routledge – Crimes of the Powerful Series. *In Press. (https://www.routledge.com/Corrupt-Capital-Alcohol-Nightlife-and-Crimes-of-the-Powerful/Leon/p/book/9780367185817)